 See the information about becoming a member of a project if you have not already taken care of that.
 The project needs to have time allocated (now or in the future) on the resource you want a login account for.

-You need to mail us a signed User Agreement.
-Once is enough; you do not have to send one for each resource at NSC you want a login account for.
+You need to accept the SNIC User Agreement.
+Once is enough; you do not have to do this again if you want further NSC accounts or accounts at other centres.

 Login to NSC Express and use the "Accounts" function.
 You will see the login accounts you already have at NSC under the "Current Accounts" heading.
 Under the "Possible Accounts" heading you find the resources you can apply for login accounts on.
 Just use the "Request Account" button and confirm it one the next page.